• Skip to main content

 Ingredients

-• 8 oz package organic tempeh
+• 8 oz organic tempeh

 • 1 Tablespoon extra virgin olive oil or avocado oil

-• 3 Tablespoons veggie broth
+• 3 Tablespoons vegetable broth

 • 1 Tablespoon tamari can sub soy sauce